 Peter Piot awarded Hideyo Noguchi Africa Prize

-Peter began his career in the early 1970s at the Institute of Tropical Medicine in Antwerp, in his native Belgium, and did much collaborative research in Zaire (now the Democratic Republic of Congo), Kenya and other countries in Africa.
-He was a co-discoverer of the Ebola virus and a pioneer in understanding the AIDS epidemic in Africa in the 1980s.
+Professor Piot co-discovered the Ebola virus and was a pioneer in understanding the AIDS epidemic in Africa.
 He has published over 500 scientific papers and articles, and 16 books, including his memoirs published last year, No Time To Lose: a life in pursuit of deadly viruses.

 In a ceremony attended by the Emperor of Japan, he was honoured for his pivotal research on diseases endemic in Africa.
 He thanked the Japanese government for the award and interest in the healthcare in African countries, and he said he would use prize money to provide opportunities to health workers for training in London and Japan.